 Multivariable or Multivariate Testing (MVT) is the process of testing multiple variables on a particular page at the same time.
 It involves creating different elements in order to find out which combination converts the most.

-Why Having a Website is Not Enough
+Why Having a Website Is Not Enough

 “In a crowded market, having a website that simply serves as a brochure is no longer competitive.” — 2016 Small Business Marketing Trends Report

 In traditional marketing, the challenge for business owners and advertisers is to get a prominent space to place their ads.
 But these days, the problem lies with the internet users’ attention span.
 Did you know that humans today have a shorter attention span than a goldfish?
-A research study conducted by Microsoft found out that from the average attention span of 12 seconds, it has now fallen to eight seconds.
+A research study conducted by Microsoft found that the average attention span of 12 seconds, has now fallen to eight seconds.

 So, what does this mean for digital marketers and website owners?